emnlp2020/emnlp2020-website/src/pages/call-for-papers/camera-ready.md

    For both long and short papers, EMNLP allows one extra page to help address reviewer comments.
    So long papers are permitted at most 9 pages of text while short papers may use up to 5 pages of text.
-   Acknowledgements are included in these limits on pages of text.
+   Acknowledgements are **excluded** in these limits on pages of text.
    Please use the extra space to help address reviewer comments.
-   For both long and short papers, there is no page limit for references or appendices. plus additional pages containing References, and Appendix.
+   For both long and short papers, there is no page limit for references or appendices.

 ##  What is the format for the camera-ready copy?